LeToNode/Play2.0-CN-doc/production/ProductionStart.md

 ## Using the stage task

-The problem with the `start` command is that it start the application interactively.
-Meaning that a human interaction is needed to check that everythin is ok and then to type `Ctrl+D` in order to detach the process.
+The problem with the `start` command is that it starts the application interactively.
+Meaning that a human interaction is needed to type `Ctrl+D` in order to detach the process.

 If you need to automatize to deployment, this solution is not really convenient.